 By now you must have noticed that the geeks have inherited the Earth, or at least, they’ve taken over popular entertainment.
 One only needs to take a look at the television or Hollywood releases to see things from comic books to video games capturing our zeitgeist.
 And that trend hasn’t escaped Saskatoon, with events like Sask Expo, our own answer to ComicCon, being hugely successful.

 It has also touched an area of the city that has been undergoing a revitalization of sorts, the neighborhood of Riversdale.
 A series of food and drink establishments that revolve around geek culture has developed on 20th Street, in what I affectionately call, ‘Nerd Row.’
-These are places you can go to grab a drink or a bite to eat, often in atmospheres filled with Star Wars, superhero, and game memorabilia.
-The real draw though, is the gaming --- each Nerd Row joint offers some manner of playing, from video games to board games.
-Usually you pay a small fee to access the games.
+These are places you can go to grab a drink or a bite to eat, often in atmospheres filled with Star Wars, superheroes, and game memorabilia.
+The real draw though is the gaming --- each Nerd Row joint offers some manner of playing, from video games to board games.
+Usually, you pay a small fee to access the games.

 And, in fact, these dens of geekery and fun don’t just exist on 20th Street --- there are a couple of other hotspots in the city that are bringing gaming out of dimly lit basements and into Saskatoon nightlife, so we’ll look at a couple of those as well.
 (Note that some of these places are 19+, so you might want to check before you throw the kids in the mix and head down).